-The course includes screenings of full-length features as well as a few shorter clips.
+The course includes screenings of extracts from feature films as well as short films.
 These will be followed by weekly lecture and class discussion.
 There will be additional assigned films to watch outside of class time.
 For some assignments in particular, students will be asked to seek out and analyse films of their own choosing as active researchers.
 Students should complete all the set reading for each week beforehand in order to participate fully in class discussion.